By Kristy Holditch

 I reply without even having to think.
 “No.”

 “Then go fix it.”

-The kitchen door swings open then and Stella emerges with a pepperoni pizza.
+The door to the kitchen swings open then and Stella appears with a pepperoni pizza.
 She places it in front of the gentleman down the bar.

 “Hey, uh, can I get one of those to go?”
 I ask.
 “Actually make it two.”